microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 }
 ```

-It is worth noting that type aliases can also be generic.
+It is worth nothing that type aliases can also be generic.
 We could have defined our new `Box<Type>` interface, which was:

 ```ts twoslash
 interface Box<Type> {